-I was attending the World Congress on Disabilities conference.
-On Thursday night, the President, Mark Pepitone, outlined the speakers for the next day.
+I was attending the World Congress on Disabilities conference the President, Mark Pepitone, outlined the speakers for the next day.
 Rita Cosby would be the MC, as well as Paul Rotella, President of the New Jersey Broadcasters Association.
 I know Paul, and I was familiar with Rita from her Fox and MSNBC broadcasting career.
 The key word is "familiar" -- but not knowledgeable.
 I broke my homework rule that night, and it came back to bite me.

 The keynote address on Friday was given by Doug Cornfield, Sr. who spoke on behalf of Dave Clark Baseball.
 After his outstanding keynote, I was conversing with Rita and others, noting that Doug's speech was as inspirational as a book that I had just finished, Unbroken by Laura Hillenbrand.
 I was getting the "stupid" look from Rita and others.
 Rita graciously commented that she loved Unbroken, as it came out at the same time her book hit the stands.
 Rita wrote the New York Times bestseller Quiet Hero and has done about 400 book appearances since it came out in May 2010.
 I was reliving my "Coca Cola" moment.
 I felt about an inch tall.